HeikoKramer/webDev/javascript_notes_2.md

 ### split()
 `split()` is a very cool method to transform a string into an array by **splitting** it at an specified separator. <br>
-In the example below we're splitting a sentence into an array of strings, where each index represents a word: <br>
+In the example below we're splitting a sentence by the **space** into an array of strings, where each index represents a word: <br>

 ```js
 const str = "This is a very cool test";